 Complete analytics dashboards should operate along Rumsfeld’s 4 dimensions of knowledge.
 This realization led us to turn Highlights into a status system for inbound marketing programs.

-Because Highlights is specialized (it constantly analyzes inbound marketing data), it has a easier time identifying gaps, leveraging knowledge from hundreds of similar situations and growing performance across our user base.
+Because Highlights is specialized (it constantly analyzes digital marketing data), it has a easier time identifying gaps, leveraging knowledge from hundreds of similar situations and growing performance across our user base.

 Analytics dashboards need to evolve from passive to proactive platforms and monitoring systems.
 We’re already making headways with Highlights’ smart executive dashboard, and we expect dashboarding platforms to follow in our footsteps.